What are Demonstrative Adjectives?

-Demonstrative adjectives are used to specify what is referred to, whether it is singular or plural, and to give more information about its proximity to the speaker.
-Pronouns have demonstratives too.
-Although demonstrative adjectives have the same forms as demonstrative pronouns, they can still be identified.
+Demonstrative adjectives specify what is referred to, whether it is singular or plural, and provide information about its proximity to the speaker.

 "This book is informative."